ibbles/LearningUnrealEngine/Interface.md

 Some recommend the `Cast` approach because it checks for `nullptr`.
 Some say that the `Implements` approach works on both C++ and Blueprint implementations.
 Some say that the `UKismetSystemLibrary` approach is the most robust.
 Unsure in what way.

+## Creating new interfaces

+### Blueprint

+Right-click in the Content Browser > Blueprint > Blueprint Interface.
+Add function names with the Add Function button.
+These functions cannot have implementations, since this is just an interface.
+Add implementations in the Blueprint classes that implement the interface.

+Add an interface to a Blueprint class in the class' Class Settings.
+Add interface function implementations in the Add Function part of the Blueprint Class Editor, but click Interface instead of the `+`.

+### C++

 [[2020-03-10_21:29:17]] [Actor](./Actor.md)